FLASHBACK FRIDAY | SCOTT SHEAK’S MAGICAL DAY IN THE MUD

-New York’s Scott Sheak is among the fortunate 77, with the distinction of also being among the 22.
+New York’s Scott Sheak is among the fortunate of winning an AMA Pro NationaL.
 Sheak’s one and only win, on May 25, 1997, doesn’t tell the whole story.
 Scott’s path to the top step of the podium is right out of a dream.

 Sheak, a native of Germantown, New York, had shown flashes of brilliance in 1996 aboard a privateer Suzuki.
 In fact, Scott Sheak won his first 125 National moto at High Point in 1996, the same track where he would later win his sole National overall.
 Solid finishes in the 125 East Supercross class, along with two 125 podiums outdoors, caught the attention of factory Honda.
 They signed Scott to a two-year deal.
 He would be teaming up with two-time 125cc National Champion Steve Lamson.
 The future looked bright for Scott Sheak.